-The Culture, Cognition, and Law (CC&L) Lab
+The Culture, Conflict, and Law (CC&L) Lab

-The Culture, Cognition, and Law (CC&L) lab leverages social psychological theory and empirical research methodology to help inform legal scholars’ and policymakers’ understanding of how human psychology affects policy and legal judgment and decision-making.
+The Culture, Conflict, and Law (CC&L) lab leverages social psychological theory and empirical research methodology to help inform legal scholars’ and policymakers’ understanding of how human psychology affects policy and legal judgment and decision-making.
 More specifically, we study factors such as cognitive biases, heuristics, and culturally derived cognitive tendencies and their influence on policy and legal decision-making in the areas of torts, criminal law, and family law.

 Current broad areas of research interests include:

 - The influence of innate moral perceptions on legal judgments of responsibility and culpability in criminal and tort law.

 - Examining the effect of culturally derived cognitive tendencies such as attributional focus, tightness/looseness, and collectivism on assessments of responsibility and punishment in tort law and criminal law cases.

 - Exploring the influence of environmental factors—such as resource availability—on the psychology of punishment and perceptions of the harsh punishment options including the death penalty.

 - Investigating the effect of cognitive biases and culture on negotiation strategies, settlement, and alternative dispute resolution.